 It is often stated that whatever you were doing before you got pregnant is safe to continue during your pregnancy.
 While I agree to an extent with this, there are certainly some exercises that are more beneficial during pregnancy and some that while yes, they may be “safe,” are not necessarily doing your growing body any favors when it comes to preparing for a smooth birth.

-There is no, 100% perfect, hard and fast rule that says if you do these exercises, you will have a smooth birth, but doing so certainly increases your chances by setting up your body for success.
+There is no 100% perfect, hard and fast rule that says if you do these exercises you will have a smooth birth, but doing so certainly increases your chances by setting up your body for success.

-3 Great General Exercises During Pregnancy
+3 Great General Exercises For Pregnancy Care

 - Prenatal Yoga